-The Robert Moses Parkway continues North, winding along the beautiful green spaces that brightens the lower Niagara Gorge.
+The roads continue North, winding along the beautiful green spaces that brighten the lower Niagara Gorge.
 From here, you can stop at favorite hiking trails within Whirlpool State Park and Devil’s Hole State Park (check for accessibility here).
 Keep cruising North and you’ll find yourself on the charming streets in the Village of Lewiston.
 Grab an iced coffee or some ice cream, peruse the shops and boutiques along Center Street and walk right to the shores of the lower Niagara River as the walls of the gorge reach high into the sunny blue sky.
 Back down Center Street, hop back on the I-190 South and you’ll be ushered directly back into the city of Buffalo.

 The Road to Letchworth

 On this calming drive, we’re heading back to East Aurora.
 But we can’t stay long… Ok, ok, you can get one more order of wings from Bar-Bill, but then it’s on Letchworth State Park – lovingly dubbed the Grand Canyon of the East.
 From EA, take Route 20A East for about 30 miles through the small countryside towns and villages, like Wales Center, Varysburg and Warsaw, that dot the path.
 Past the farms and orchards, beyond the towering wind turbines and over the rolling hills of Erie and Wyoming counties will bring you to Route 246.
 Make a right from 20A, through the Town of Perry and follow the signs that lead to the entrance of Letchworth State Park.

 You’ll be astounded by incredible views of the upper, middle and lower falls that flow through the massive, naturally carved canyon.
 Listen for the sound of the train chugging along the tall iron bridge that spans the gorge hundreds of feet above upper falls.
 If you’ve come equipped with camping gear, pitch a tent for the night to maximize your adventure.
 As day breaks, a lovely morning drive back West down 20A awaits.